ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 Hero looked over at him and shrugged.
 "DVD," he said.

-"How many of them have you watched?"

-"Most," said Hero, opening his fridge.
-"I make time to relax and learn."

-Hero studied the inside of the fridge, his expressive face showing that he'd forgotten what he was looking for.
+Hero studied the inside of the fridge, his expressive face indicating that he'd forgotten what he was looking for.

 "Ah, so," he said, selecting a taro root.
-He cut it up on the jet black counter and then swept the slices into his hand.
+He cut it up on the black counter and swept the slices into his hand.

 "I'll introduce you to my dog," said Hero.